Search String

 On many levels players are forced to sacrifice some lemmings in order save the vast majority of lemmings (e.g., blockers and bombers).

 Amiga Lemmings displays in 16-color 320x200.
 The active drawspace is 320x176.
-Lemmings levels employ edgescreen scrolling (the scrolling is pushed by the hardware mouse-cursor at the screen's edges).
+Lemmings levels employ edgescreen scrolling, which means the screen is pushed to scroll by the hardware mouse-cursor at the screen's edges.

 It goes without saying that Lemmings is one of the highlights of the ST/Amiga games catalogues.
 And while the single-player mode is good enough fun for a time, Lemmings' two-player split-screen head-to-head, coop and race modes offer the most fun and replayability.